gabrielSantosLima/vlm_garbage_classification/README.md

 # Using VLMs for Garbage Classification

-> :exclamation: This is a work in progress

 Comparing the usage of Visual Language Models (VLM) and Convolutional Neural Network to classify garbage images of the dataset ["Garbage Image Dataset"](https://www.kaggle.com/datasets/farzadnekouei/trash-type-image-dataset/) by Farzad Nekouei.

 Tested models: